 Here are some tips and advice for sitting your Zoom exam.

 Your exam will be supervised via Zoom.
-You must update your Zoom to version 5.0 or above on your computers and devices to complete your exams in Semester 2, 2020.
+You must update your Zoom to version 5.0 or above on your computers and devices.
 View the detailed instructions on how to update Zoom.

 Setting up your exam space so you are ready to join Zoom

 Test if your location has a good wifi or wired internet connection.
 Ask your housemates or family to avoid bandwidth-hungry activities like streaming movies while you’re doing the exam.